 Early Surrender

-Early surrender allows the player to fold a hand immediately after they receive their first two cards before the dealer peeks under the hole card for a blackjack when showing a ten or an ace.
+Early surrender lets the player fold a hand immediately after receiving their first two cards, before the dealer peeks under the hole card for a blackjack when showing a ten or an ace.

-This version of the rule is more valuable to players since it saves them more money in the event of a dealer blackjack.
-The player forfeits only half of their bet rather than losing the entire wager to the dealer’s natural.
+This version of the rule is more valuable to players because it saves them more money in the event of a dealer blackjack.
+The player forfeits only half of the bet instead of losing the entire wager to the dealer’s natural.

 Late Surrender

 Late surrender is less favorable because players can fold only after the dealer has peeked to check for a blackjack when showing an ace or a ten.
-If the dealer indeed has a natural, surrendering is no longer possible and the player loses the entire bet rather than half of it only.
-The player can exercise the late surrender option only on condition the dealer does not have a blackjack after the peek!
+If the dealer does have a natural, surrender is no longer possible, and the player loses the entire bet instead of half.
+The player can exercise the late surrender option only if the dealer does not have a blackjack after the peek!

 Situations That Call for Early Surrender

 Early surrender is so rare that many players have never even heard of it.
-Others are familiar with this move but mistakenly assume it is a bad play.
-A third group of blackjack players recognizes surrendering offers some value but is still averse to taking advantage of this option even when available.
+Others know about the move but mistakenly believe it is a poor play.
+A third group understands that surrender has value yet still avoids using it even when it is available.

-With that said, you should never overdo it with this play.
-Surrendering is only a viable option when your starting hands puts you at a severe disadvantage against particularly strong dealer upcards.
+That said, you should never overdo this play.
+Surrender is viable only when your starting hand leaves you at a severe disadvantage against particularly strong dealer upcards.
 Some inexperienced players surrender more often than basic strategy recommends and end up losing a lot of money as a result.

 It is worth mentioning that some of the basic strategy plays for early surrender differ from those for late surrender.
-Most of the differences concern weak hard totals against solid dealer upcards like aces and tens.
+Most of the differences involve weak hard totals against solid dealer upcards such as aces and tens.

 Early Surrender in Multi-Deck Blackjack Games